 Of course, a large settlement fund is a motivator, but what about the paperwork-isn’t it time consuming and complex?
 Yes, but ironically, that burden might provide further incentive to sign on, when you consider that that it often eliminates more than half of the prospective class participants.
 More about the qualification barrier later.

 At one time, I was a frequent stock trader.
-Looking back on that phase of my life, I believe that the volume of my trades reflected investment immaturity.
+It can be a great way to make money, especially if you buy netflix shares uk.
+Looking back on that phase of my life, though, I believe that the volume of my trades reflected investment immaturity.
 I have participated in lawsuits regarding brief equity positions in MediaVision, DoubleClick and Lernout & Hauspie.
-I collected over $100,000 on the Lernout and Hauspie action, much more than my investment—and despite the fact that I made good money on that investment.
+I collected over $100,000 on the Lernout and Hauspie action, much more than my investment-and despite the fact that I made good money on that investment.

 But I rarely participate in a consumer action regarding a retail purchase or one that is promoted in a TV commercial or newspaper ad: Did your doctor give you a bad drug?
 Do you wake up with ringing in your ears.
 Did your bank finance a house even though you probably should never have applied for a mortgage?… Why not sue them?!